data-for-change/anyway/docs/DOCKER.md

 * Build the anyway-etl Docker image: `docker-compose -f docker-compose.yml -f ../anyway-etl/docker-compose-override.yaml build anyway-etl`
 * Run anyway-etl commands: `docker-compose -f docker-compose.yml -f ../anyway-etl/docker-compose-override.yaml run anyway-etl --help`
     * When running this command, any changes you make to anyway or anyway-etl code will take effect immediately without requireing to rebuild the image.

+**Running the Airflow server**

+* Pull the airflow server image: `docker-compose pull airflow-webserver airflow-scheduler`
+* Start the server: `docker-compose up -d airflow-scheduler`
+* Access the server at http://localhost:8082 with username `admin` and password `123456`

+**Developing the Airflow server**

+* Build and start the server: `docker-compose -f docker-compose.yml -f ../anyway-etl/docker-compose-override.yaml up -d --build airflow-webserver airflow-scheduler`
+    * On first run it may take a while for the server to be available

+**Running the ETL Nginx server**

+The ETL Nginx servers allows to browse the data used by the ETL tasks

+* Pull the image: `docker-compose pull anyway-etl-nginx`
+* Run the server: `docker-compose up -d anyway-etl-nginx`
+* Browse the files at http://localhost:8083

 ## Additional Docker commands
 Use `sudo` before each docker commands if you are using ubuntu.